Shane Reeves: Personal life

 Reeves lives in Murfreesboro, TN, with his wife, Amanda, and their three children, Will, Jack, and Emma-White.
 He is a deacon at North Blvd.
 Church of Christ.

 Political career

 Reeves announced his campaign for the Tennessee State Senate District 14 Special Election on November 7, 2017.
 Jim Tracy endorsed Reeves November 8, 2017.
 Reeves won the primary election against Joe Carr, with 64.87% of the vote.
 In March 2018, Reeves defeated Democrat Gayle Jordan in the general election, with 71.72% of the vote.
 Since taking office, Reeves has joined the Senate Government Operations Committee, the Senate Judiciary Committee, and has been elected Chaplain for the 111th General Assembly.
 In January 2019, Reeves was appointed Vice-Chairman of the Senate Health and Welfare Committee, joined the State and Local Government Committee, and the Energy Committee.
 The Tennessee General Assembly has a full list of Reeves' Sponsored and Co-Sponsored Bills and Resolutions on its website.

-Political Beliefs and Values

-Reeves has conservative values, he believes in freedom of religion and the freedom to bear arms given in the second amendment.
-He is pro-life and supports the lowering of taxes, and he is against excessive regulation and illegal immigrants.
-He wants to combat the Opioid epidemic, child abuse, and human trafficking in Tennessee.
-Because of his past, Reeves believes that he is "uniquely suited to bring conservative solutions to the healthcare crisis as a pharmacist and successful healthcare business owner."
-Reeves also believes in the importance of education, as he supported all of the bills that were also supported by Tennesseans for Student Success in 2019.

-Social media

-Reeves often talks about current situations and bills that he is in support of on social media.
-He is active on Twitter, Instagram, and Facebook.